 The Schengen Zone is a group of 27 European nations that have formally eliminated all forms of border control at their shared borders.
 The region mostly works as a single jurisdiction for the purpose of foreign travel, with a unified visa regime called the Schengen Visa which allows third-country nationals to visit the area.

 Schengen visas are utilised by business persons, tourists, speciality workers, and students who want to stay in Europe for a limited time for specific travel purposes.
 Those who apply for a Schengen visa must show the visa Applications Centre that they intend to leave the Schengen Zone at the end of their temporary stay.

 Once you have completed the online form and submitted your details, your information will be reviewed and your application will enter processing.
 First of all, any mistakes or un-clear information will be clarified or corrected to ensure no issues during any visa applications.

-A Visa is required for any third national wishing to enter Slovenia or any other Schengen country.
+A Schengen Visa is required for any third national wishing to enter the schengen zone.
 It could be a short-stay Schengen C-visa for stays of up to 90 days or a national D-visa / residence permit for longer stays in the country.

 What to do if your Visa to the Schengen Zone is refused?